Melting (EP): Promotion and reception

 The music video for "Ice Cream" was released on October 22, 2012.
 It features a short cameo from Psy.
 Four days after its release, the music video achieved 10 million YouTube views, tying the record at the time for K-pop music video YouTube views.
 This exceeded Psy's viewing rate for his viral hit, "Gangnam Style", which took fifteen days to acquire the same number of views.
 The video features bubbles, a tattooed man, and ice cream.
 There was discussion concerning whether or not the video should have a nineteen-plus rating.

-Hyuna performed "Ice Cream" and shortened versions of "Don't Fall Apart" and "Unripe Apple" on music shows starting on October 25, 2012, on Mnet's M!
-Countdown, KBS's Music Bank, MBC's Show!
-Music Core and SBS's Inkigayo.
+Hyuna began music show promotions on October 26, 2012, with performances of "Ice Cream", "Don't Fall Apart" and "Unripe Apple" on KBS's Music Bank.

 Melting went to number 5 on the Gaon Weekly Albums Chart.
 "Ice Cream" reached number 6 on Billboard's K-Pop Hot 100 and number 1 on the Gaon Weekly Digital Charts.